zbakkali/webapi/README.md

 - H2 as embedded Database
 - Docker
 - Docker Compose
-- Keycloak as authorization server
+- Keycloak as an authorization server

 ## Installation
 Add "authorizationserver" entry in your hosts file